smartrent/elixir-styler/docs/styles.md

 Again, the goal is readability and maintainability. `before?/2` and `after?/2` were implemented long after `compare/2`, so it's not unusual that a codebase needs a lot of refactoring to be brought up to date with these new functions.
-That's where Styler comes in!
+That's where Quokka comes in!

 The examples below use `DateTime.compare/2`, but the same is also done for `NaiveDateTime|Time|Date.compare/2`